ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v42.md

 ### Veeam on vSphere 6.5 - deprecated
 {: #relnotes_v42-services-veeam-vsphere65-deprecated}

-New installations of Veeam® are no longer supported for new or existing deployments of vCenter Server instances with VMware vSphere 6.5.
+New installations of Veeam® are no longer supported for new or existing deployments of vCenter Server instances with VMware vSphere® 6.5.
 You can still use or delete existing Veeam installations on your existing vSphere 6.5 instances.
 {:deprecated}

 ### F5 BIG-IP